London FAQs

 • No, we will contact all applicants and aim to do so within ten working days of receiving your application.

-• We reimburse up to £100 for travel expenses incurred to attend an interview at the firm’s office.
+• We reimburse up to £100 for travel expenses incurred if you are require to

 • In this circumstance we would advise you to apply for an associate position, rather than a training contract.
 Please visit the London Qualified Solicitors section of our careers site for further information.